YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

         1. produce new genome assembly with minia for the 6 experiments and scaffold minia (with script [01-run_ALL_exp_minia.sh](bin/scripts/validation_ADseq/01-run_ALL_exp_minia.sh) using scripts present in directory [bin/scripts/validation_ADseq/minia](bin/scripts/validation_ADseq/minia)).
 This script corresponds to the steps 1/, 2/ and 3/ of Figure S7 of our paper.
 These steps are not reproducible from this repository due to missing data (corresponding to the sequencing data in the FASTQ format that are too heavy to be stored on a GitHub repository).
         2. map minia contigs on reference genome with BLASTn for the 6 experiments to transfer gene annotation from the reference genome to the minia contigs and produce input data files for DeCoSTAR (with script [02-run_ALL_exp_BLASTn.sh](bin/scripts/validation_ADseq/02-run_ALL_exp_BLASTn.sh) using scripts present in directory [bin/scripts/validation_ADseq/BLASTn](bin/scripts/validation_ADseq/BLASTn)).
 This script corresponds to the steps 4/ and 5/ of Figure S7.
 However, the script doesn't contain the step to execute BESST on BLASTn scaffolds to compute scaffolding adjacencies on fragmentated genomes (step 5/ of Figure S7).
 The scaffolding with BESST has to be done after the script [02-filter_BLASTn_results.py](bin/scripts/validation_ADseq/BLASTn/02-filter_BLASTn_results.py) and before the script [bin/scripts/validation_ADseq/BLASTn/06a-create_scaff_adj_prefile_BLASTn.py](bin/scripts/validation_ADseq/BLASTn/06a-create_scaff_adj_prefile_BLASTn.py).
 We stored the scaffolding files produced by BESST for this step in directory [data/DATA_SEQ/SCAFFOLDING/BESST-2.2.6/Bowtie2_k50](data/DATA_SEQ/SCAFFOLDING/BESST-2.2.6/Bowtie2_k50)
         3. execute DeCoSTAR and linearize adjacencies predictions (with script [03-run_decostar_validation_and_linearization.sh](bin/scripts/validation_ADseq/03-run_decostar_validation_and_linearization.sh) using scripts present in directory [bin/scripts/validation_ADseq/decostar](bin/scripts/validation_ADseq/decostar))
-        4. compare adjacencies predictions of ARt-DeCo, ADseq and BESST to the reference genome (precision and recall statistics) and compare adjacencies predictions accuracy between the 3 methods: Venn diagrams (with script **bin/scripts/validation_ADseq/04-stats_graphics_validation.sh** using scripts present in directory **bin/scripts/validation_ADseq/stats**)
+        4. compare adjacencies predictions of ADseq, ADseq-sequencing data (phylogenetic signal only) and BESST to the reference genome (precision and recall statistics) and compare adjacencies predictions accuracy between the 3 methods: Venn diagrams (with script **bin/scripts/validation_ADseq/04-stats_graphics_validation.sh** using scripts present in directory **bin/scripts/validation_ADseq/stats**)

     4. The directory [bin/scripts/post\_decostar](bin/scripts/post_decostar) contains the script [linearize\_generate\_stats\_decostar.sh](bin/scripts/post_decostar/linearize_generate_stats_decostar.sh) that linearizes adjacencies predicted by DeCoSTAR and compute statistics on genome rearrangements and scaffolding inferred by DeCoSTAR with scripts present in directory [bin/scripts/post\_decostar/code](bin/scripts/post_decostar/code).
 It contains also the directory [compute\_stats\_graph](bin/scripts/post_decostar/compute_stats_graph) that allows to compute all graphs and figures on the statistics of the results of DeCoSTAR present in the paper.